Nell is fascinated by ancient history, archaeology, and ancestry. Where do we come from? And what makes us who we are today?

 Archaeology and Artifacts

 Ancient artifacts are being found all the time, especially in Egypt.
-There is still a great interest in the Valley of the Kings and Queens, and ever since the discovery of Tutankhamun, our interest has surged towards Archaeology and all it's great discoveries.
-All around the world, we seem to hear about new finds explaining how a tribe lived, or fascinating objects that helped the Egyptian mummie into the next life.
+There is still a great interest in the Valley of the Kings and Queens, and ever since the discovery of Tutankhamun, our interest has surged towards Archaeology and all its great discoveries.
+All around the world, we seem to hear about new finds explaining how a tribe lived, or fascinating objects that helped the Egyptian mummies into the next life.
 However many times we watch this on TV, it never fails to astound us at how these ancient civilizations managed to make this, or that.
-But to a certain degree we can understand their way of making knives, and intricate jewelry.
-In fact a lot of these ancient ideas are coming back, and archaeologists and paleontologists are always keen to learn the old skills.
+But to a certain degree, we can understand their way of making knives, and intricate jewelry.
+In fact, a lot of these ancient ideas are coming back, and archaeologists and paleontologists are always keen to learn the old skills.

 But what happens when we suddenly find ourselves confronted with something that we feel is so overwhelmingly wrong, that it sends shivers down our spine?
 Imagine the scenario.
 You are digging in a cave, thousands and thousands of years old.
 You come across a bone that is obviously, on closer study, from an ancient human being who has been buried in his clothes and surrounded by pots.
 So far so good.
 You can date him without too much research on what is there and how many.
 You have done it so many times before.
 Then, when the skeleton has been removed you notice something underneath him in the ground.
-You reach down and slowly and very gently pick up the shiny object laying in the dust and dirt.
+You reach down and slowly and very gently pick up the shiny object lying in the dust and dirt.
 A puzzled look comes onto your face.
 But it can't be!
 That's not possible . . . !

-The Baghdad Battery
+The Baghdad Battery (or Parthian Battery)

-In 1936 workers excavating ruins of a 2000 year old village close to Baghdad discovered a strange small vase.
+In 1936 workers excavating ruins of a 2000-year-old village close to Baghdad discovered a strange small vase.
 They couldn't figure out what it was for.
-It consisted of a 6 inch high pot of bright yellow clay.
+It consisted of a 6-inch high pot of bright yellow clay.
 After dating it, they found it was exactly the age of the village.
 2000 years old.
 Nothing unusual about that until they opened it.
 It contained a cylinder of sheet copper 5 inches by 1.5.
-At the edge of the copper cylinder, they noticed that it had been soldered with a 60-40 lead-tin alloy similar to to today's solder!
-Even stranger, was the fact that the bottom was capped with a copper disk and sealed with bitumen or something similar.
-Inside the copper cylinder there was a suspended iron rod.
+At the edge of the copper cylinder, they noticed that it had been soldered with a 60-40 lead-tin alloy similar to today's solder!
+Even stranger was the fact that the bottom was capped with a copper disk and sealed with bitumen or something similar.
+Inside the copper cylinder, there was a suspended iron rod.
 The top of the cylinder was also capped and sealed with bitumen.
 The rod had been badly corroded with an acidic agent.

 So what does this mean exactly?
 Well, there are two theories about this.
 Both of them pretty radical!
-The first theory believes that it may be a galvanic cell for electroplating gold onto silver, this idea first became popular in 1938 by Wilhelm Konig the the German director of the national museum of Iraq.
+The first theory believes that it may be a galvanic cell for electroplating gold onto silver, this idea first became popular in 1938 by Wilhelm Konig, the German director of the national museum of Iraq.
 Alessandro Volta invented the same thing in 1800! or so he thought.

 And the second explanation is that it is a battery!
-There have in fact been found a number of these 'Battery's' since then.
-They are believed to have been invented in Mesopotamia and Iraq, between the ages of 248BCE and 226CE.
+There have in fact been found a number of these 'Batteries' since then.
+They are believed to have been invented in Mesopotamia and Iraq, between the ages of 248 BCE and 226 CE.
 Or BC and AD at the time of the Parthian occupation.

 So, it seems that we weren't the first people to do this sort of thing!
 Why did we ever think we were?!
 Okay, let's think about this for a moment.
 Man has been on this planet for thousands of years.
 We know that for a fact.
 We have carbon dating, fossils and prehistoric man to prove that.
 But we never seem to take enough notice of what happened in the middle!
 Maybe ten thousand years ago, or even fifty.
 By this time we had evolved into the beings that we are today.
-The only difference is that we didn't have the technology or the know how to do it.
+The only difference is that we didn't have the technology or the know-how to do it.
 The materials were there but we always presumed that nobody had the intelligence to make these things.
 But why?
 Is it modern man's vanity that we think we are better than people in the past?
-Yes I do believe it is.
-So I will go onto the next interesting Artifact.
+Yes, I do believe it is.
+So I will go onto the next interesting artifact.

 It goes against all that is know about the Hellenistic Age that it comes from.
 In plain English, it should not exist.
 But it does.